 P – Plumbing engineering

-MEP in construction also involves specialized professionals for plumbing.
 For residential properties, plumbing engineers deal with sewerage, natural gas, rainwater collection and storage, and water pressure.
 They also collaborate with mechanical and electrical engineers to provide services for heated water.
-For commercial properties, their responsibilities are more expansive and may include plumbing services like air compression, oxygen control, hydroponics, and irrigation.

 Much like ductwork for mechanical engineers and wiring for electrical engineers, plumbing experts focus primarily on laying out piping routes.
 They’re subject to certain code requirements and must follow local laws.

 Many plumbing installations require interaction with mechanical and electrical systems.
-Water pumps, for example, run on electricity, while hot water systems use a heat exchanger that connects with a space heating boiler (which mechanical engineers deal with).
+Water pumps, for instance, run on electricity, while hot water systems use a heat exchanger that connects with a space heating boiler (which mechanical engineers deal with).

 What is the role of an MEP engineer in construction?

 MEP in construction requires engineers to both design and implement mechanical, electrical, and plumbing systems.
-Additionally, they must also consider factors like sustainable building, automation, energy consumption, and fire protection systems.
-They often assist with project specification audits to ensure the project will move along smoothly, functioning as a source of advice and information for purchase and installation decisions.
+Additionally, MEP construction must also consider factors like sustainable building, automation, energy consumption, and fire protection systems.

 Oversee professionals better with Bridgit